-Public Works staff presented a final proposal to our Committee at our Monday, March 13 meeting.
+While some of this project was implemented in fall 2017, the remainder of it was installed in spring 2018.
 If you have questions or comments about this project, check out the city's project page and contact Reuben Collins, the St. Paul Transportation Engineer working on the project.

 Pedestrian Safety at Snelling and Selby

 The Committee has frequently discussed ways to address resident concerns around pedestrian safety at Snelling and Selby Avenues.
 It advocated for the implementation of Leading Pedestrian Intervals (LPI) there, which allow pedestrians a few seconds to begin walking before parallel vehicle traffic gets a green light.

 Saint Paul had been piloting LPI at intersections elsewhere in the city, recognizing that there is a tension between adding time for pedestrians and increasing vehicle wait time (and congestion) and possibly pushing more traffic into neighborhoods.
 We have received positive feedback from residents on the LPI at Snelling and Selby.

 Relatedly, as part of the Vintage project, the bumpout in front of Whole Foods was expanded to shorten the pedestrian crossing distance there.
 A right hand turn lane has been installed on Selby at Saratota to allow westbound vehicles to access northbound Snelling by using Saratoga and avoiding the Snelling/Selby intersection.